jaybee111/gedepiar/README.md

 # Gedepiar
-A dependency-free Cookie-Banner for managing  cookies and external scripts of your website/webapp.
-Based on GDPR-Guidelines
+A dependency-free cookie-banner for managing cookies and external scripts of your website/webapp.
+Based on GDPR-Guidelines.

 ## Table of contents